-Indeed, the powerful moment of revelation, thousands of years ago, reverberates in our society today.
+This moment of revelation, thousands of years ago, reverberates in our society today.
 As we study the Mosaic Covenant, it is my hope and prayer that the ideas and teachings found in the Law of Moses continue to shape society and bring blessings to us all.